The Granny Dot hat and scarf set is a fun, colourful take on the granny stripe, with some extra dots, in the form of crochet puff stitches, thrown in.

 You can change the width by altering the number of rows you work, though I recommend a row repeat of 4+2.

-Hat: The teen / small adult hat has a circumference of 21in (53cm) and length of 10in (25cm).
-Not that all 7 graded hat sizes are available in the PDF download which you can purchase here.
+Hat: The small adult hat described here has a circumference of 21in (53cm) and length of 10in (25cm).

 - Turning chains to not count as stitches